Vehicle registration plates of Colombia

 Colombia requires its residents to register their motor vehicles and display vehicle registration plates.
 The current plate design was introduced in the 1990s, but some of the previous 1972 through 1990 design remain in use.
-Current regular system uses black on yellow plates.
+The current regular system uses black on yellow plates.

 All vehicles are required to display plates, one on the front and one on the back.
-Peculiarly, in Colombia commercial vehicles are also required to display plates on the sides.
+Peculiarly, in Colombia, commercial vehicles are also required to display plates on the sides.
 Those plates have a white background.
 This is usually done not with actual metal plates, but by a large decal of the license plate.
 This practice can also be found on taxis in neighboring Panama and Peru, but in Colombia all commercial vehicles and public transport vehicles must display them.

+Plates use ABC-123 format, with the issuing city or department beneath.The initial prefix indicates the original region of registration.